-Apple has rarely released sales figures on particular models of products they offer, but I have to imagine they shipped at least hundreds of thousands of its two Apple LED Cinema Displays (24-inch and 27-inch) based on the number of people who want to connect them via USB-C to a 12-inch MacBook or a 2016 MacBook Pro.
+Apple rarely releases sales figures on particular models of products they offer, but I have to imagine they shipped at least hundreds of thousands of its two Apple LED Cinema Displays (24-inch, 2008 to 2010, and 27-inch, 2010 to 2013) based on the number of people who have reached out and want to connect them to a USB-C equipped MacBook.

-I purchased several adapters and cables that can take the LED Cinema Display’s Mini-DisplayPort (not Thunderbolt) and convert it into something that passes over USB-C in a compatible chain that allows you to connect to the USB-C equipped MacBook and 2016 MacBook Pro.
+I purchased several adapters and cables that can take the LED Cinema Display’s Mini DisplayPort (not Thunderbolt) and convert it into something that passes over USB-C in a compatible chain that allows you to connect to a USB-C equipped MacBook.
 My testing shows three affordable and viable options, plus a reasonable option for a full-featured USB-C dock that requires just a simple adapter.

-What made matters worse is that while there were already a variety of USB-C docks on the market that accept external video, nearly all of them only have an HDMI jack, and there wasn’t, say, a female Mini-DisplayPort to male HDMI adapter available.
-(There still isn’t!
-Don’t make a mistake and order one of the male Mini-DisplayPort to female HDMI adapters on the market.)
+While there are a variety of USB-C docks on the market that accept external video, nearly all of them only have an HDMI jack, and there is not, say, a female Mini-DisplayPort to male HDMI adapter available.
+(Don’t make a mistake and order one of the male Mini-DisplayPort to female HDMI adapters on the market.)

 I searched across Amazon, product manufacturers’ sites, and other retailers for potential adapters, read reviews, and settled on four adapters to test.
-A fifth is backordered into February, and I’ll test it when it is available and update this story.
 Some of the adapters tested go in and out of stock rapidly, which is why I provide a few alternatives.

 To cut to the chase, the clear winner on features is the UPTab USB-C to Mini-DisplayPort adapter ($35).
 Its secret weapon?
 A pass-through USB-C power jack.